pkp/omp-user-guide/en/chapter4/catalog/new-catalog-entry.md

 Use the drop down menu to select a published work from the catalog.

+This will reveal the Monograph and Catalog tabs.

 From the **Monograph** tab, fill in the necessary information.

 **Series**: If the work is part of a series, select it here.
 New series entries can be added under Catalog > Series.